Georg Simmel: Later life

 In 1890, Georg married Gertrud Kinel, a philosopher who published under the pseudonym Marie-Luise Enckendorf, and under her own name.
 They lived a sheltered and bourgeois life, their home becoming a venue for cultivated gatherings in the tradition of the salon.
 They had one son, Hans Eugen Simmel, who became a medical doctor.
 Georg and Gertrud's granddaughter was the psychologist Marianne Simmel.
 Simmel also had a secret affair with his assistant Gertrud Kantorowicz, who bore him a daughter in 1907, though this fact was hidden until after Simmel's death.

-In 1917, Simmel stopped reading the newspapers and withdrew to the Black Forest to finish the book The View of Life (Lebensanschauung).
-Shortly before the end of the war in 1918, he died from liver cancer in Strasbourg.